Hierarchical modeling¶

 - How to define a mixed-effect regression

-# !pip install hssm
+# %pip install hssm

 Import Modules¶